segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/braze-kotlin-android.md

   - Select the `users.track` endpoint in the **User Data** section.

 > warning ""
-> The Braze (Classic) destination is in maintaince mode excpet for mobile device mode implementations.
+> The Braze (Classic) destination is in maintenance mode except for mobile device mode implementations.

 ## Adding the Dependency